iliao2345/iliao2345.github.io/blog_posts/arc_agi_without_pretraining/arc_agi_without_pretraining.md

   <td width="50%">
   <strong> (Examples, height, channel) tensor:</strong>
   <br><br/>
   For every example and row, there is a vector of dimension $n\_channels$.
 This forms a dataset of vectors.
-Taking the PCA of these vectors, the top principal component vector reformatted back into an (examples, height) matrix (shown on right) can tell us which examples/row combinations are uniquely identified by the stored information.
+Taking the PCA of these vectors, the top principal component vector reformatted back into an $(examples, height)$ matrix (shown on right) can tell us which examples/row combinations are uniquely identified by the stored information.
 The top principal component (shown on right) is 1485 times stronger than the second principal component, which indicates to us that basically all of the information is in the above tensor. <strong>For every example, the two brightest pixels give the rows where the light blue rows in the grids are.</strong>
   </td>
   <td width="50%"><img align="right" src="./resources/272f95fa_example_height_component_0.png"></td>
   </tr>